Peanut: Production

-Toxicity

 Allergies

-Some people (1.4–2% in Europe and the United States) report that they experience allergic reactions to peanut exposure; symptoms can be especially severe, ranging from watery eyes to anaphylactic shock, the latter of which is generally fatal if untreated.
-Eating a small amount of peanuts can cause a reaction.
-Because of their widespread use in prepared and packaged foods, avoiding peanuts can be difficult.
-Reading ingredients and warnings on product packaging is necessary to avoid this allergen.
-Foods processed in facilities that also handle peanuts on the same equipment as other foods are required to carry such warnings on their labels.
-Avoiding cross-contamination with peanuts and peanut products (along with other severe allergens like shellfish) is a promoted and common practice of which chefs and restaurants worldwide are becoming aware.
+Some people (1.4–2% in Europe and the United States) experience allergic reactions to peanut exposure; symptoms range from watery eyes to anaphylactic shock.
 The hygiene hypothesis of allergy states that a lack of early childhood exposure to infectious agents like germs and parasites could be causing the increase in food allergies.

-Studies comparing age of peanut introduction in Great Britain with introduction in Israel showed that delaying exposure to peanuts in childhood can dramatically increase the risk of developing peanut allergies.

-Peanut allergy has been associated with the use of skin preparations containing peanut oil among children, but the evidence is not regarded as conclusive.
-Peanut allergies have also been associated with family history and intake of soy products.
+Delaying exposure to peanuts in childhood can greatly increase the risk of developing allergy.
+Peanut allergy has been associated with the use of skin preparations containing peanut oil among children, but the evidence is inconclusive.
+Peanut allergies are associated with family history and intake of soy products.
+Refined peanut oil does not cause allergic reactions in most people with peanut allergies.
+However, crude (unrefined) peanut oils contain protein, which may cause allergic reactions.

-Some school districts in the US and elsewhere have banned peanuts or products containing peanuts.
-However, the efficacy of the bans in reducing allergic reactions is uncertain.
-A 2015 study in Canada found no difference in the percentage of accidental exposures occurring in schools prohibiting peanuts compared to schools allowing them.
+Some school districts in the U.S. and elsewhere have banned peanuts and products containing them.
+However, a 2015 study in Canada found no difference in the percentage of accidental exposures occurring in schools prohibiting peanuts compared to schools allowing them.

-Refined peanut oil will not cause allergic reactions in most people with peanut allergies.
-However, crude (unrefined) peanut oils have been shown to contain protein, which may cause allergic reactions.
-In a randomized, double-blind crossover study, 60 people with proven peanut allergy were challenged with both crude peanut oil and refined peanut oil.
-The authors concluded, "Crude peanut oil caused allergic reactions in 10% of allergic subjects studied and should continue to be avoided."
-They also stated, "Refined peanut oil does not seem to pose a risk to most people with peanut allergy."
-However, they point out that refined peanut oil can still pose a risk to peanut-allergic individuals if the oil that has previously been used for cooking foods containing peanuts is reused.